 - You repeat the action and reinforce the behavior.

-Compulsions and obsessions may appear very unusual, and it's possible to know that they're irrational, but those with OCD feel they still can't control it.
+Compulsions and obsessions may appear very unusual to outsiders, and it's possible for someone with OCD to know that their compulsions are irrational, but those with OCD feel still can't control it.

 Finding Out About Your Anxiety